nus-cs2113-AY1920S2/tp/docs/UserGuide.md

     |___________|____________________________________________________________________________________|
     | 2         |  Jodi                                                                              |
     |___________|____________________________________________________________________________________|

 #### 4.1.7 Sort all existing student lists from the student list collection by name
 Sort all existing student lists from the student list collection by name.
 Regardless whether the lists are in order, this command will force all existing lists to be sorted by their name.

+Command:

+    >>> studentlist sort

+Examples:

+The following occurs when there is at least one existing student list in the student list collection.

     >>> studentlist view
     _________________________________________________________________________________________________